About admin

 IB results are released to students on 6 July.

-A Level and BTEC results are released to students on 17 August.
+A Level and BTEC results are released to students on Thursday 15 August 2024.

 Universities may well receive your results before you do.
 It is not unusual for UCAS to update your status before Results Day.